NativeScript/docs/content/guide/platform-version-handling.md

 In general, maintaining `package.json` dependency versions is often a familiar topic with JavaScript developers.
 We recommend [this article](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Client-side_tools/Package_management) as well as [our overview here](https://docs.nativescript.org/guide/development-workflow/using-packages#package-managers) if not familiar with JavaScript package managers.

-This document however focuses on a topic beyond the JavaScript ecosystem.

-# How to manage platform versions
+This document however focuses on a topic beyond the JavaScript ecosystem -- **How to manage platform versions**?

-## Android
+# Android

 The [@nativescript/android](https://github.com/NativeScript/android) dependency is good to keep your project up to date with as it often contains system level updates and requirements.